-On “The Breakthrough Album” there is a cover of “On An Unknown Beach”.
+On the record there is a cover of “On An Unknown Beach”.

-The two records and the covers made their way to New Zealand.
+The records made their way to New Zealand.

-But could I really consider my task completed?
+But could I really consider my task complete?
 Was I really done?
-What Would a dart do in these cases?
-Can a dart from Belgium arrive in New Zealand and come back?

-“Wio, what would you say if I ask Peter Jefferies to collaborate at a song with you?”
+“Wio, what if I asked Peter Jefferies to collaborate on a song with you?”